-- (i) A native speaker of any of the foreign languages offered in The Department of Modern Languages and Literatures. - Students who have a foreign language pass in CAPE, CSEC general (1,2,3) or O'Level examination or its equivalent. - (iii) Beginners' courses may be offered in French, Spanish, Japanese and Chinese languages and any other foreign language that may be added from time to time.
+- A native speaker of any of the foreign languages offered in The Department of Modern Languages and Literatures, subject to the approval of the Head of Department. - Students who have a foreign language pass in CAPE, CSEC general (1,2,3) or O'Level examination or its equivalent.

+Beginners' courses may be offered in French, Spanish, Japanese, Chinese and Portuguese languages and any other foreign language that may be added from time to time.